-Times Power of Print is a unique initiative by Times Group, that invites creative minds to build an impactful print campaign for a real brief from a real client.
+Times Power of Print is a unique initiative by Times Group, that invites creative minds to build an impactful print campaign for a real brief.

-Times of India Group and Nestlé India are joining hands to invite all communication agencies to come up with award winning campaigns for a noble cause – #HelpParentsKnowGoodFood.
-The winning team will get a fully paid trip for two team members to Cannes Lions, and win a trophy at the Kyoorius Creative Awards, in a unique capsule where BCCL will highlight the immense possibilities for creativity and innovation in print.
+Times of India Group and Croma are joining hands to invite all communication agencies to come up with award winning campaigns for a cause – 'e-waste management'.
+The winning team will get a fully paid trip for two team members to Cannes Lions, and win a trophy at the awards night by The Times Group, in a unique capsule where BCCL will have a panel discussion by industry experts about the e-waste management and also talk about the immense possibilities for creativity and innovation in print.

 Answer the brief, keeping in mind the guidelines.
 Each work submitted is considered an entry by itself.
 If you wish to submit more than one entry, each one will be considered as separate.

 Read ‘Submitting Your Entry’ guidelines carefully to prepare entries in the right format and submit.

 Submissions open: 12 November, 2019

 Deadline: 6 December, 2019

 7 January 2019 (Students) Awards Night: January, 2020

 You can start working on your campaign today.
 All information pertaining to the brief is available along with detailed submission guide, terms and conditions and useful information, such as logos and other references.
 Submissions on the entry site begin on 12 November, 2019.
 Deadline for submitting entries is 6 December, 2019.

 - The Brief -